 The Association provides vacation and sick leave to its employees.
-Earned vacation is paid to employees when taken or paid to employees or beneficiaries upon the employee's termination, retirement, or death.
+Earned vacation is paid to employees when taken or paid to employees upon the employee's termination or retirement.

 In the governmental fund, only the amount that normally would be liquidated with expendable available financial resources is accrued as current year expenditures.
 The Association uses the last-in, first-out method of recognizing use of compensated absences.
 Unless it is anticipated that compensated absences will be used in excess of a normal year's accumulation, no additional expenditures are accrued.